Crisis Intervention Unit

-The duties of the Sheriff’s Office Chaplain may include, but are not limited to,
+The duties of the Sheriff’s Office Crisis Intervention Coordinator may include, but are not limited to,

-- Riding along with officers on routine patrol on various shifts.
+- Riding along with deputies on patrol on various shifts.

 - Assist with notification of any suicide, death or serious injury.

-- Working with officers to assist in any kind of crisis situation where the presence of a trained chaplain might help.
+- Working with deputies to assist in any kind of crisis situation where the presence of a trained person might help.

-- Counseling Department members in response to stress or family crisis problems.
-Any such assistance will be privileged and confidential between the officer and chaplain involved.
+- Counseling Agency members in response to stress or family crisis problems.
+Any and all such assistance will be privileged and confidential between the deputy and counselor involved.

-- Visiting with sick or injured members of the Department at their home or in the hospital.
+- Visiting with sick or injured members of the Agency at their home or in the hospital.

 - Serving on boards and/or other committees per the Sheriff’s request.

-- Advising the Sheriff in all matters of a religious nature involving the Sheriff’s Agency and performance of law enforcement duties in the community.
-Further, Chaplains shall act as liaison with local ministerial associations and on matters pertaining to the moral, spiritual, and religious welfare of police personnel.
+- Advising the Sheriff in all matters of crisis nature involving the Agency and performance of law enforcement duties in the community.
+Further, the CIC shall act as liaison with local organizations and other associations on matters pertaining to the moral and religious welfare of police personnel.

-- Assisting the Sheriff’s Agency in the performance of appropriate ceremonial functions.
+- Assisting the Sheriff in the performance of appropriate ceremonial functions.